Reimagining Buick’s Cockpit

 Design System Modernization

-Led a multi-brand DesignOps initiative to audit, standardize, and streamline a design system spanning 35+ infotainment apps—reducing inconsistencies and minimizing engineering/design drift.
+Contributed to a multi-brand design system for infotainment apps - reducing inconsistencies and minimizing engineering/design drift.

 Understanding Hardware & Engineering Constraints